leontoddjohnson/etc/content/docs/coding/movements/_index.md

 #### play triggers

+**track cue**

 Hold a pad in the *third* column to define a "play trigger" at track `i`, and then select an *unlit* pad in the first column to assign the play trigger to track `j`.
 Track `j` will start at step 1 when track `i` returns to step 1 (i.e., they will sync up at the first step of the *first* sequence bar).
 For this to work, track `i` (the trigger) must only have a *singular* `clock_fraction` (no clock range).

+If you hold a pad in the third column, you'll be shown the bank triggered by that track.

+**bank cue**

+Hold a pad in the *third* column to define a "play trigger" at track `i`, and then select one of the four pads in the bottom row (at the lower left) to assign the trigger to bank `j`.
+Once track `i` returns to step 1, all tracks (with samples/patterns loaded in bank `j`) will switch to bank `j` and continue playing.

-If you hold a pad in the third column, you'll be shown the tracks triggered by that track.
+If you hold a pad in the third column, you'll be shown the bank triggered by that track.
+Only one bank can be triggered by a track, and any track can only trigger *one* bank.

+{{% hint warning %}}
+Note: clock fractions and track-level parameters will remain the same when switching from bank to bank.
+You might need to get creative here: e.g., use the pattern bars to "slow/speed up" the time, use the parameter patterns to control parameters between banks.
+{{% /hint %}}

 ## tape pages